 When this interview was first conducted in January 2012 and then revised in May 2016, my parents were still alive.
 Since then both died, my dad in 2017 and my mom in 2018.
 I wrote remembrances of them on this blog: William J. Dembski (July 1, 1923 to October 17, 2017) and Ursula Dembski (December 21, 1931 to July 15, 2018).

 JB: What religious tradition were you raised in?
 Was there ever a time in your life when you doubted the existence of God?
-What were the events that led to your present religious views and affiliation?
+Your conversion to Christianity occurred when you were a young adult.
+What was the backdrop for your conversion?

 BD: I was raised a nominal Roman Catholic, with strong emphasis on the word “nominal.”
 I jumped the required hoops at the appointed times (getting my first holy communion at age seven and being confirmed at age 13).
 We went to mass very sporadically.
 I rejected many of the standard doctrines, such as the deity of Christ and the reality of hell (I don’t recall what I thought of Christ’s resurrection, though I know I didn’t dismiss it outright).

 I went to public schools through the start of grade seven.
-Fourth through seventh grade was in the Evanston school system, which was nationally regarded as outstanding (Evanston Township High School was at the time regarded one of the best public high schools in the nation).
+Fourth through seventh grade was in the Evanston school system, which was nationally regarded as outstanding (Evanston Township High School was at the time regarded one of the best public high schools in the nation; it’s still up there).
 Nonetheless, by the time I showed up, a permissive and secular educational philosophy had thoroughly undercut that school system.

 Discipline was terrible.
 I was constantly being assaulted and getting into fights that I did not start.
 I remember being chased during recess outside by a boy with a baseball bat who meant to use it on me.
 When he threw it at me, I tried to get my hands on it and I meant to use it on him, I was so angry.
 My hands fumbled and I couldn’t get a grip on it, so I just ran inside the building.
 Looking back, I think it was the grace of God that I didn’t beat his head in.